Vauff/Maunz-Discord/README.md

 Italic ones cannot be done by everyone and are restricted to just me.

+*about - Gives information about Maunz such as version and uptime.

+*help \[command] - Links you to the README or gives command help if a command is given.
+Please note that command specific help defaults to channel syntax by default.

+*notify <list/mapname> - Lets you list, add or remove your ZE map notifications.

 *map - Tells you which map GFL ZE is playing outside of the normal #map-tracking channel.

 *ping - Makes Maunz respond to you with pong.
 Very useful for testing ping to the server!